Tax Job Descriptions for Hiring Managers & Job Seekers

 Job seekers should use this to their advantage when curating their resumes for a specific position, but more on that later!

-Like mentioned above, tax teams are built differently depending on the size of the organization.
-Tax is tricky because there isn't a lot of standardization in the field when it comes to job titles and tax team structures.
+As mentioned above, tax teams are built differently depending on the size of the organization.
+Tax is tricky because there isn’t much standardization in the field when it comes to job titles and tax team structures.

 For example, a tax manager at one organization may have two direct reports and focus primarily on people management and strategy, whereas at a small company, the tax manager might do all the tax-related job duties with no direct reports.

-Based on what we see the most with our clients at small-to-mid-sized organizations, we highlighted relevant tax job descriptions and their accompanying peer positions with an idealized tax structure.
-Again, keep in mind this can change based on the size and needs of the company.
+Based on what we see most with our clients at small-to-midsize organizations, we highlighted relevant tax job descriptions and their accompanying peer positions with an idealized tax structure.
+Again, keep in mind that this can change based on the size and needs of the company.

 Tax Analyst Job Qualifications